 Finally, the Reock score can be calculated as the following ratio:

 If you’re interested in the compactness data we’ve calculated for legislative districts in the U.S., we have made it available on Github, along with other data used in our Cicero product.
+If you’re interested in working together on redistricting issues, reach out.

 Want to work on projects with a social and civic impact?
 Sign up for job alerts.